physicslifter/BetRisk/README.md

-# CapitalAllocator
+# Bet Risk
-Python code to manage capital allocation
+Python code to manage capital allocation when participating in betting markets